pranavr2003/ml_project/report.md

 <br>

->> As can be seen, we do not observe distinct linear patterns emerge between the features with `critical_temp`, but in the case of some features, observe an increasing or decreasing trend.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As can be seen, we do not observe distinct linear patterns emerge between the features with `critical_temp`, but in the case of some features, observe an increasing or decreasing trend.
 The values in the correlation matrix support this fact, as those features show a reasonably high absolute value of correlation with `critical_temp`, indicating some amount of linear dependence.

 <br>